 Younger victims often fear the repercussions of underage drinking, hence they may never report the incident to the authorities.
 This can lead to a lot of internalized frustration and blame, which may cause the victims to resort to drugs and alcohol to cope with their troubles.

 People have different strategies for coping with rough situations such as abuse, rape and trauma.
 While coping mechanisms can be positive, victims of sexual violence often manage their trauma in negative ways, such as avoidance and denial.

 The stress from sexual violence can lead to long-term damaging effects to the brain and incite harmful behaviors such as bulimia, anorexia or self-harming.
 Some people may self-medicate to deal with the aftermath of abuse.

 The need for self-medication stems from the stigma that society places on sexual assault cases that involve drugs and alcohol.
 In cases of self-medication, victims view substances of abuse as socially accepted, accessible and cheap solutions to their problems.
 Instead of quelling the undesired feelings, substances of abuse worsen trauma symptoms.Survivors of sexual violence may self-medicate with drugs and alcohol to:

-According to the Pennsylvania Coalition Against Rape report, 79 percent of rape survivors who drink alcohol became intoxicated for the first time after sexual assault, while 89 percent of rape survivors who use cocaine started using the drug after the assault.
+According to the Pennsylvania Coalition Against Rape report, 79 percent of rape survivors who drank alcohol became intoxicated for the first time after sexual assault, while 89 percent of rape survivors who used cocaine started using the drug after the assault.

 The correlation between rape and substance abuse is apparent.
 One study found that 73 percent of women in residential substance abuse treatment programs reported they were rape victims.